9jaDevo/IPHub-Blocker/readme.txt

 Yes, you can update the list of whitelisted IP addresses at any time from the settings page.

 == Changelog ==
+= 1.2 =
+* Updated API connectivity test to use the admin's current IP instead of the default 8.8.8.8.
+* Enhanced the API test response with styled info boxes: a green box for success and a red box for errors.
+* Added a "Whitelist My IP" button that automatically appends the admin’s current IP address to the whitelist.

 = 1.1 =
 * Added whitelist functionality for trusted IP addresses.
 * Improved error handling and caching for API requests.